Quick & Easy Potato Recipes: 30 Scrumptious Recipes for Breakfast Potatoes, Potato Side Dishes and More

 Casseroles are always a favorite around here, both for their ease and their comfort, so here's another favorite we'd like to share: Amish Country Casserole!

 Did You Know?
 These are commonly referred to as "funeral potatoes" because they're a traditional after-funeral side dish.
-Folks found that these potatoes are easy to make, bring along, and even freeze for later.
-While no one knows exactly when or how funeral potatoes became so popular, it's pretty much agreed that its origins can be traced back to the state of Utah.
+Folks found that this funeral potatoes recipe iseasy to make, bring along, and even freeze for later.
+While no one knows exactly when or how funeral potatoes became so popular, it's pretty much agreed that their origin can be traced back to the state of Utah.
 Either way, it's a treat you'll be making for ages!

 Report Inappropriate Comment